jorgemf/jorgemf.github.io/ai/CONFIGURATION.md

 ### 📎 Style & Conventions
 - **Language**: The content of the website must be in English.
-- **Don't use inline CSS**: use the style.css file for all the css do not inline it.
+- **Don't use inline CSS**: use the style.scss file for all the CSS, do not inline it.
-- **Layout**: the main layout of the site is in _layouts/mylayout.html
+- **Layout**: The main layout of the site is in _layouts/mylayout.html
-- **Programming Language**: Jekyll for github-pages with html and markdown.
+- **Programming Language**: Jekyll for GitHub Pages with HTML and Markdown.
-- **Naming & Formatting**: Follow standard conventions .
+- **Naming & Formatting**: Follow standard conventions.
 - **Documentation**:
   - Avoid excessive inline comments; reserve them for non-obvious logic.